-If you have any problems accessing information on this website, or would like any of our work in a different format like a more accessible PDF, large print, easy read, audio recording, or braille please email: email@example.com
+If you have any problems accessing information on this website, or would like any of our work in a different format like (large print, easy read, audio recording, or braille) please email: email@example.com

 Reporting accessibility problems

 While we do use some automated tools to help us identify any accessibility problems with our site, our web team are only human.
-If you find you are unable to use our website in any way please contact us by emailing firstname.lastname@example.org
+If you are unable to use our website in any way please contact us via email on: firstname.lastname@example.org.

 Technical information about this website’s accessibility

-RDaSH is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+RDaSH is committed to making its websites accessible, in accordance with the Public Sector Bodies (websites and mobile applications) (number 2) Accessibility Regulations (2018).